Understanding Your Bill

 Estimated Bills

-We recommend paying the estimated amount, or the amount from the same billing period last year, to help manage account balances.
-It's important to remember that an estimate is just that—an estimate—and it will be reconciled on the bill when your meter is read by a meter reader.
-That means that in the end, you will only pay for the energy you actually use.
-We are not applying late charges or penalties on any outstanding balance, and we will communicate with customers before reintroducing any late fees on unpaid amounts.
+We know estimated bills are causing significant concerns for our customers.
+Please know that an estimate is just that—an estimate—and it will be reconciled on your bill when your meter is read – either remotely or by a meter reader.
+That means that in the end, you will only pay for the energy you actually used and will receive a credit if an estimated bill was higher than your usage.
+We are not applying late charges or penalties on any outstanding balances, and we will communicate with customers before reintroducing any late fees on unpaid amounts.

-If you are concerned about an estimated bill and have not had a physical meter read, you can take a photo of your meter display and send it to us.
+If you are concerned about an estimated bill and have not had a meter read, you can take a photo of your meter display and send it to us.
 We’ll use this information to adjust your bill based on your actual usage.
 Submit a photo of your meter here >

 Answering your questions about estimated billing